 HISTORY OF THE CLAIM

-Tokio Marine, as the insurance company of the CC Owner, originally sought a declaration in the Court of Queen’s Bench (“QB”) under s.
+Tokio Marine, as the insurance company of the CC Owner, originally sought a declaration in the Court of King’s Bench (“KB”) under s.
 578 of the Insurance Act that Security National, as the insurance company of the Friend, was the primary insurer and therefore responsible for defending the claim.

 The application was denied by Master Birkett in QB, holding that Tokio Marine, the insurer of the Courtesy Car, was responsible for defending and indemnifying the claim.
 Master Birkett’s decision rested on the facts that the Courtesy Car was lent to the Driver at no charge, and that the Dealership was not in the business of renting vehicles in its ordinary course of business.
 The relevant provision of the Miscellaneous Insurance Provisions Regulation4Alta Reg 120/2001 [Miscellaneous Regulation]. applies only to rental car companies that lease vehicles in the ordinary course of business.

 Tokio Marine appealed the Master’s decision to QB Justice, where Justice Fraser dismissed the appeal holding that Security National was not responsible for defending the claim.

 Tokio National further appealed Justice Fraser’s Order to a three-judge panel of the CA consisting of Justice Wakeling, Justice Crighton, and Chief Justice Fraser.
 The CA panel released three reasons for judgment dismissing the appeal.
 Although the individual reasons of the three CA justices each rely on slightly differing legal analysis, the panel unanimously came to the same holding in dismissing the appeal and finding that the insurance company of the Friend (Security National) was not the primary insurer.